locaal-ai/obs-localvocal/README.md

 - Sync'ed captions with OBS recording timestamps
 - Send captions on a RTMP stream to e.g. YouTube, Twitch
 - Bring your own Whisper model (any GGML)
-- Translate captions in real time to major languages (both Whisper built-in translation as well as NMT models)
+- Translate captions in real time to major languages (with cloud prviders, Whisper built-in translation as well as NMT models)
 - CUDA, hipBLAS (AMD ROCm), Apple Arm64, AVX & SSE acceleration support
 - Filter out or replace any part of the produced captions
 - Partial transcriptions for a streaming-captions experience
 - 100s of fine-tuned Whisper models for dozens of languages from HuggingFace

-Roadmap:
-- More robust built-in translation options
-- Additional output options: .vtt, .ssa, .sub, etc.
-- Speaker diarization (detecting speakers in a multi-person audio stream)

-Check out our other plugins:
-- [Background Removal](https://github.com/locaal-ai/obs-backgroundremoval) removes background from webcam without a green screen.
-- [Detect](https://github.com/locaal-ai/obs-detect) will detect and track >80 types of objects in real-time inside OBS
-- [CleanStream](https://github.com/locaal-ai/obs-cleanstream) for real-time filler word (uh,um) and profanity removal from a live audio stream
-- [URL/API Source](https://github.com/locaal-ai/obs-urlsource) that allows fetching live data from an API and displaying it in OBS.
-- [Squawk](https://github.com/locaal-ai/obs-squawk) adds lifelike local text-to-speech capabilities built-in OBS

 ## Download
 Check out the [latest releases](https://github.com/locaal-ai/obs-localvocal/releases) for downloads and install instructions.